mhmatthewhugley/OnePlus-Nord-N10-5G-T-Mobile-BE2028-Carrier-Unlocked-Multiple_Things/Files/platform-tools/Files/ArrowOS 2022-03-16/README.txt

 ./fastboot flash recovery ./Files/twrp_3.6.1.img
 52. ./adb push ./Files/Magisk-v24.3.apk /sdcard
 Boot install apk then follow the commands below.
+This section of instructions is for flashing the patched boot image.
 Hold power button and then click the Restart button then when the screen goes black hold the volume down and power button Click "Reboot" Click "Fastboot"
 ./fastboot flash boot <magisk_patched-numbers_lettersnumber.img>